 Introduction to PostgreSQL encode

 PostgreSQL provides an encode function to the user.
 The encode function is a binary string function in PostgreSQL.
-Basically, an encode function is used to encrypt the data from one form to another by using some parameter.
-Basically encode function is used to convert binary data into a text representation, and it supports different formats such as Base64, Hex, escape.
+An encode function is used to encrypt the data from one form to another by using some parameter.
+Encode function is used to convert binary data into a text representation, and it supports different formats such as Base64, Hex, and Escape.
 Normally Base64 is used to translate or encode the string.
-PostgreSQL provides different encode functions such as Base64, MIMEHEADER_ENCOD, TEXT_ENCODE and QUOTED_PRINTABLE_ENCODE.
-Basically, we use E for string (escape string) and for casting purpose, we use bytea; the result will be the encoding.
+PostgreSQL provides other encode functions such as Base64, MIMEHEADER_ENCOD, TEXT_ENCODE, and QUOTED_PRINTABLE_ENCODE.
+We use E for string (escape string) and casting purposes, we use bytea; the result will be the encoding.

 Syntax: